 - Express – you need to obtain users’ active opt-in before you start tracking their data

-The difference is more defined conditions for using a certain type of consent.
-The act obligates you to collect express consents unless you’re able to prove that other grounds for processing apply in your case.
+The difference is more defined conditions for using a particular type of consent.
+The act obligates you to collect express consent unless you can prove that other grounds for processing apply in your case.
 It specifically states that:

 Consent must be expressly obtained, unless the organization establishes that it is appropriate to rely on an individual’s implied consent, taking into account the reasonable expectations of the individual and the sensitivity of the personal information that is to be collected, used or disclosed.